 Symptoms of Progressive Relapsing MS

 Symptoms of progressive relapsing MS are similar to primary progressive MS. The following symptoms may be felt and can progress over time:

 PRMS is not classified as a life-limiting condition.
 Symptoms can be managed to lessen and shorten the intensity of the relapse.
 However, the symptoms can affect your activities of daily living.

 ✔Exercise to ease fatigue, balance, stiffness and other symptoms

 If you have been recently diagnosed with progressive relapsing MS, or another type, you may feel like you would do anything to feel better.
-The OMS 7-Step recovery program offers a combination of all these lifestyle changes, with evidence showing that it offers realistic hope for people with MS to live fulfilling and happy lives.
+The OMS 7-Step program offers a combination of all these lifestyle changes, with evidence showing that it offers realistic hope for people with MS to live fulfilling and happy lives.

 If you need support, feel free to contact us, and take a look at all the different ways you can receive support if you are living with MS.